-There are three non-agricultural properties impacted effecting a total area of 0.43ha an impact on the commercial access and property boundary due to the proposed junction for the realigned Rathasker local road.
-On a second property there is a reduction in the property area and impact on property boundary due to the proposed Newhall interchange.
-On the third property there is a slight reduction to the area of the property.
+On all of these properties, the continued use of the properties will be possible.
+On Property 1 the proposed scheme will involve a reduction in the property area and an impact on the commercial access and property boundary due to the proposed junction for the realigned Rathasker local road.
+On Property 2 there is a reduction in the property area and impact on property boundary due to the proposed Newhall interchange.
+On Property 3, there is a slight reduction to the area of the property.
 There is no impact on the existing property boundary.